 Jennifer Larson

 This experience led Jennifer to seek out the most effective teaching methods for her own daughter with LD.
 Jennifer identified the “Spark” program as an important element of MCS, grounded in the view that “our youth are not vessels to be filled, but fires to be lit.”
 Jennifer is a member of PEN, and CHADD organizations, is My City School's Founder and Program Director, and has spent the last 15 years developing programs for visual processing, writing, executive functioning, and critical thinking interventions that can be applied in the classroom setting.
-You may find Jennifer leading a math or class wellness unit or an Engineering Design challenge while sharing her contagious enthusiasm for learning with students and other teachers.
-Jennifer offers professional development and trainings to educators and parents whose children struggle with learning.
+You may find Jennifer leading a math or class, a wellness unit, or an Engineering Design challenge while sharing her contagious enthusiasm for learning with students and other teachers.
+Jennifer offers professional development and training to educators and parents whose children struggle with learning.

-Jennifer frequently attends trainings to lead The Whole Child Foundation such as Brain Gym, The Nurtured Heart Approach by Howard Glasser, Dr. Tina Payne Bryson's Brain-Based Strategies, PESI training on Dyscalculia, Dysgraphia, and Dyslexia.
+Jennifer frequently attends trainings to lead The Whole Child Foundation, such as Brain Gym, The Nurtured Heart Approach by Howard Glasser, Dr. Tina Payne Bryson's Brain-Based Strategies, PESI training on Dyscalculia, Dysgraphia, and Dyslexia.
 She lives in the East Bay with her daughter and loves riding her bike, hiking, the outdoors, and the ocean.

 Jennifer Smith

-Jennifer joined MCS in 2019 as a support instructor for Math, Science, Literature, and Social Studies.
-Since 2022, she has been the lead teacher for Social Studies, and she continues to support in other classes.
-Jennifer has been working as a multiple subject tutor and learning specialist for over 10 years.
-She obtained a master’s degree and teaching credential in Special Education at SF State.
 She has received training in the Lindamood-Bell On Cloud Nine math program, Making Math Real, Pivotal Response Treatment (PRT), and Social Communication Emotional Regulation Transactional Supports (SCERTS).
 She is also a certified yoga teacher.
 Jennifer believes in individualizing curriculum, finding the approach that works best for each student, and making learning meaningful and fun.
 When she isn't teaching, Jennifer can be found reading, camping, doing yoga, or playing board games with friends.

 Victoria is also a middle-grade author.
 Her novels have been chosen as Bank Street College Best Books of the Year and landed on several state reading lists, including the Iowa Reader’s Choice Award and the Sunshine State Young Readers Award.
 Writing is one of Victoria’s passions, and she is always working on a novel.